 Let the cinnamon rolls cool after baking, but not for too long!
 You want to frost them with the cream cheese while there is still enough heat to melt the frosting down between the layers.

-Yield: 6 Giant Cinnamon Rolls
+Giant Brioche Sourdough Cinnamon Rolls

 These generous sourdough cinnamon rolls are soft, gooey, buttery, and perfectly sweetened with low-glycemic coconut sugar.
 The frosting is thick and creamy, flavored with real vanilla, and sweetened with pure maple syrup.
 Trust me when I say these cinnamon rolls are to die for!